How to Tell the Difference Between a Positive Pregnancy Test & An Evap Line

 How to distinguish a faint positive pregnancy test from an evap

 Okay, so now you know how to spot a false positive pregnancy test.
-But what about when you see a faint line within the time frame allotted by the test?
+But what about when you see a faint line on a pregnancy test within the time frame allotted by the test?
 How do you know it’s really a positive pregnancy test?

 - Don’t test too early.
 The earlier you test, the lowest your hCG levels will be.
 If you have a real squinter, test again in a day or two.
 As hCG rises, a true positive test will darken.

 - Take a more sensitive test.
 Different test types and brands have different hCG thresholds in order to display a positive result.
-Because of this, cheap tests that you order online (such as Wondfo) are more reliable when you test early than digital tests.
+(Our guide to the best pregnancy tests includes hCG thresholds by test brand.)
 Keep in mind that the downside of testing early is that you are more likely to find out if you have a chemical pregnancy.
 These very early miscarriages are quite common, they usually do not signify any kind of underlying fertility problem, and before the advent of highly sensitive pregnancy tests, women might have had chemical pregnancies without even realizing it.

 - Don’t over-hydrate.
 If you have been drinking a lot of water and/or urinating frequently, your urine may be too dilute for an accurate reading.
-It’s best to hold your urine for two or three hours to ensure it is not too diluted.
+It’s best to avoid drinking fluids for two or three hours to ensure that your urine is not too diluted.
 First morning urine is usually more concentrated than urine from random hours during the day.